PaulHalloran/S2P3Rv2.0/README.md

 ####  OPTION 1: Producing the meteorological files from CMIP

-make a directory within S2P3Rv2.0 to hold the meterological forcing data:
+make a directory within S2P3Rv2.0 to hold the meteorological forcing data:

 ```
 mkdir ../met_data
 ```

-The forcing data can be downloaded from the cmip6 archive (https://esgf-node.llnl.gov/projects/esgf-llnl/)
+The forcing data can be downloaded from the CMIP6 archive (https://esgf-node.llnl.gov/projects/esgf-llnl/)

 The required variables are, U and V surface winds, specific humidity (from which we calculate relative humidity), surface air temperature, sea-level pressure, net downwelling shortwave, downwelling longwave and land fraction

 The CMIP variable names for these are: vas, uas, hurs, tas, psl, rsds and rlds at daily frequency and sftlf as a fixed frequency file

-Note, the land fraction is used to replace values from atm. grid cells over land with the value from the nearest neighbouring over-ocean cell.
+Note, the land fraction is used to replace values from atmospheric grid cells over land with the value from the nearest neighbouring over-ocean cell.
 This has been implemented to avoid (e.g.) anomalously low wind speeds arising from high terrestrial surface roughness occurring over the sea.

 They must all be downloaded at daily frequency.
 At present the code has been set up only to work with a single ensemble member.